-In this course Ecclesiastes will be studied in the context of the Writings and other wisdom literature, and in connection with the book’s reception history.
-By the end of the course students should be able to: understand the basic shape of the Writings and, within that collection, books classified as wisdom literature; give examples of extra-biblical parallels to wisdom literature; situate Ecclesiastes relative to other Solomonic literature; characterize some ancient and modern commentaries on Ecclesiastes; articulate a few of the major interpretive options in reading Ecclesiastes; defend their own readings of the book in writing, with detailed textual support.
+Ecclesiastes will be studied in the context of the Writings and other wisdom literature, and in connection with the book’s reception history.
+By the end of the course students should be able to: understand the basic shape of the Writings; have a critical appreciation of the idea of wisdom literature; characterize some ancient and modern commentaries on Ecclesiastes; develop their own readings, supporting them with detailed exegesis.

 - Requirements: Weekly readings, weekly discussions, a creative presentation, a final paper.